 In order to be a proximate cause, the act or omission complained of must be such that a person using ordinary care would have foreseen that the event, or some similar event, might reasonably result therefrom.
 In Texas, there may be more than one proximate cause of an event.

 When a person fails to exercise reasonable care and thereby causes another injury he may be held liable to the person for the damage done.

 What are Damages?

-The term “damages” refers to the harm done as a result of the negligence.
+The term ‘damages’ refers to the harm done as a result of negligence.
 What you may recover as damages is not unlimited.
 The law allows recovery for specific elements of damages.
-Common damages include: pain and suffering, medical bills, lost income, scarring, physical impairment and mental anguish.
-For a detailed discussion of what you can and cannot recover, please see the “Questions About Damages” section below.
+Common damages include pain and suffering, medical bills, lost income, scarring, physical impairment, and mental anguish.